Federal Reserve leaves key interest rate unchanged, notes rising inflation

-The Fed's preferred Personal Consumption Expenditures price index hit the two-percent target in March for the first time in nearly a year, while "core" inflation, which excludes volatile food and energy prices, was 1.9 percent.
+The Fed's preferred Personal Consumption Expenditures price index hit the central bank's two-percent target in March for the first time in nearly a year, while "core" PCE inflation, which excludes volatile food and energy prices, was 1.9 percent.

-Inflation had remained stubbornly low over the past year, due largely to temporary factors like low cell plan phone prices, which stymied officials who expected the very strong pace of hiring would pressure wages and push prices higher.
+Inflation had remained stubbornly low during 2017, due largely to temporary factors like low mobile phone plan prices, which baffled officials who expected the very strong pace of hiring would pressure wages and push prices higher.

-But the FOMC statement said the headline and core PCE inflation measures "have moved close" to the two percent goal since the last meeting.
+But the FOMC statement said the headline and core PCE inflation measures had "moved close" to the two percent goal since the last meeting.

 And the uptick has jarred financial markets, which fear the Fed will have to raise rates at a faster pace, possibly three more times this year, rather than the two increases previously expected.